CPsridharCP/Documentation/src/content/docs/reference/javascript-api.md

 Arguments
 * eventName (string) - Sets an event name (of your choice) for the registered event.
 The name of the callback function is set automatically to be the same as your event name, prefixed with an underscore (`_<eventName>`).
 * messageType (string) - The name of the data stream to register for events from.
 Matches the predefined `Type` property value for the data stream as listed [here](../../../docs/reference/sensor-data).
-* debounce (integer) - Sets the frequency in milliseconds with which event data is sent.
+* debounce (integer) - Sets the 'not fastest than' update rate in milliseconds at which event data is sent to the callback.
 * keepAlive (boolean) - Optional.
 Pass `true` to keep the callback function registered to the event after the callback function is triggered.
 By default, when an event callback is triggered, the event unregisters the callback to prevent more commands from overriding the initial call.
 * callbackRule (string) - Optional.
 The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.
 * skillToCallUniqueID (string) - Optional.
 The unique id of a skill to trigger for the callback, instead of calling back into the same skill.